Teufelauto/pico-telemetry/README.md

 # pico-telemetry
 Vehicle telemetry logging for the Raspberry Pi Pico written in microPython for now.
 Future plans for C++

+telemetry_micropyGPS should be considered historical, and will not be receiving much, if any, updates.
 ## Required hardware:
  * Raspberry Pi Pico
  * microSD Card with its full size adapter to have pins soldered to, or an SD daughter board that actually functions at 3.3v